bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image031.png"
   style="width:40%"
-  alt="Image Editor: Would be nice to have - photoshop, GIMP, or IrfanView." />
+  title="Image Editor: Would be nice to have - photoshop, GIMP, or IrfanView" alt="Image Editor: Would be nice to have - photoshop, GIMP, or IrfanView." />

 <p>You&apos;re also going to need an image editor.
 If you have access to